 9 a.m.-7 p.m.
 Bouncers & More Inflatable Alley - For all ages and sizes

 9-9:15 a.m.
-Children's Bike & Costume lineup at Early Childhood Development Center playground: judging at 9:30 sharp
+Children's Bike & Costume lineup at Early Childhood Development Center playground, corner of Main and Park Streets: judging at 9:30 sharp

 9:30 a.m.
 Pre-parade entertainment and Eta Nu Clowns - Downtown

-10 a.m. - 6 p.m. - Charlevoix Area Hospital/Boyne Area Medical Center First Aid Station, North Lake Street next to the river.
+10 a.m. - 4 p.m. - Munson Health Care/Boyne Area Health Center First Aid Station, North Lake Street next to the river.

 11 a.m. - Boyne City Rotary Club Chicken Barbecue